Dark versus blocking states in electronic transport: a Lee-Yang zero analysis of full counting statistics: System

 \subsection{Virtual charge fluctuations}

-Finally, the third possibility to escape the trapping in state $\ket{\text{B}}$ is via virtual charge fluctuations that modify the coherent dynamics of the system.
+Finally, the third possibility to escape the trapping in state $\ket{\text{B}}$ is via virtual charge fluctuations with source and drain that modify the coherent dynamics of the system.
 Similar fluctuations have been described in Refs. \cite{braun_2004,schultz_quantum_2009,donarini_allelectric_2009}.
 They give rise to a correction of the Hamiltonian $H_\text{S}$ of the form

-which describes a precession of the valley spin operator $\vb{I}$ around the vector $\boldsymbol{\omega} =\sum_{\alpha=\text{L,R}}\omega_\alpha(\cos(2\Delta \phi), \sin(2\Delta \phi),0)$.
-By performing a spinful calculation including all two-electron states, we obtain for the energies $\omega_\alpha$ with $\alpha=\text{L,R}$
+which describes a precession of the valley spin operator $\vb{I}$ around the vector $\boldsymbol{\omega} =\sum_{l=\text{L,R}}\omega_l(\cos(2\Delta \phi), \sin(2\Delta \phi),0)$.
+By performing a spinful calculation including all two-electron states, we obtain for the energies $\omega_l$ with $l=\text{L,R}$

 where $\pi R(E)=\text{Re}\left[\Psi\left(\frac{1}{2} + i\frac{E}{2\pi k_\text{B}T} \right)\right]-\ln\left( \frac{W_c}{{2\pi k_\text{B} T}}\right)$ is given by the digamma function $\Psi(x)$~\cite{abramowitz_1988} and $W_c\gg k_\text{B} T$ is used for regularization.
 Here, the first, second, and third term describe virtual charge fluctuations to the empty, singlet, and triplet states, respectively.
 However, since the exchange interaction $J$ is small~\cite{donarini_2019} compared to the Coulomb repulsion, $J\ll U$, we can approximate the energies as